basharahmadkhan10/12303837/notification_system_design.md

 ### Maintaining Top N Efficiently

 Notifications are fetched fresh from the API each time (no local DB).
-A Max-Heap or `.sort()` on the scored array gives O(n log n) selection of top N. Since n is bounded (API pagination), this is efficient in practice.
+A `.sort()` on the scored array gives O(n log n) selection of top N. Since n is bounded (API pagination), this is efficient in practice.

 New notifications arriving are handled by re-fetching on an interval (every 30 seconds).
 The top N is recalculated each fetch — ensuring stale notifications drop out and fresh ones enter automatically.